wealdtech/ethereal/README.md

 ### Access to Ethereum networks

 Ethereal supports all main Ethereum networks  It auto-detects the network by querying the connected node for the network ID.
 The connection should be geth-compatible, so either geth itself or parity with the `--geth` flag to enable geth compatibility mode.
-The connectino could be a local node or a network service such as Infura.
+The connection could be a local node or a network service such as Infura.

 ## Examples